A Simple Harmonic Universe

 In addition to the above scalar perturbations, we need to consider tensor perturbations.
 These are governed by an equation whose form is identical to that of \eqref{scaleeom} below, and will be analyzed there.
 Next, homogenous but anisotropic perturbations are given by the Bianchi type IX metric \cite{bianchi} $ds^2 = -dt^2 + \sum_{i=1}^3\,a_i^2(t)\,\sigma_i^2$, where $\sigma_i$ are the Maurer-Cartan forms on $S^3$.
 It is useful to parametrize the $a_i$ by an overall $a(t)$ and two `shape' deformations $\beta_{\pm}(t)$,

 Linearizing the FRW equations for $\beta_{\pm} \ll 1$ then obtains

 These modes will be analyzed momentarily.

-Another potential source present in our Universe, and indeed in any cosmological scenario, is gravity itself.
-That is, the Universe may respond to a produced gas of gravitons.
+Another potential source present in our Universe is gravity itself, e.g.~a produced gas of gravitons.
 The dynamics of massless particles may be described by a probe scalar field, with equation of motion

-We note as a curiosity that because of the periodicity of $a$, (\ref{Psidifeq}) and (\ref{scaleeom}) can be recast as a Schr\"odinger problem characterising motion of electrons in a particular 1d periodic potential (where Bloch's theorem applies).
+Interestingly, because of the periodicity of $a$, (\ref{Psidifeq}) and (\ref{scaleeom}) can be recast as a Schr\"odinger problem in a particular 1d periodic potential.

 The three types of perturbations \eqref{Psidifeq}, \eqref{mixmaster} and \eqref{scaleeom} have a similar structure; in fact, the anisotropic perturbation \eqref{mixmaster} is just a particular case of \eqref{scaleeom}.
 Tensor modes of the metric are also described by eqn.~\eqref{scaleeom}.
 We denote a generic linearized mode by $u$, and expand in spherical harmonics, $ \nabla^2_{S^3} u_l=-l(l+2) u_l$.
 We now summarize the results of our numerical analysis of perturbations.